Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Cloud providers offer spot instances at discounts, but they come with preemption risk.
 Inference can be easier to retry than long-running training, but reasoning runs and long generations may exceed a provider's warning window.
 Use measured request durations, a drain deadline, and retry behavior before assigning traffic to spot capacity.

-SIGTERM, remove the replica from new admission, let completions that fit the remaining drain budget finish, and retry or fail over requests that cannot finish before termination.The drain policy must compare remaining work with a deadline rather than assume all requests finish.
+SIGTERM, remove the replica from new admission, let completions that fit the remaining drain budget finish, and retry or fail over requests that can't finish before termination.The drain policy must compare remaining work with a deadline rather than assume all requests finish.
 This example reserves twenty seconds for shutdown and transfer after a 120-second termination warning:

 1warning_seconds = 120